 Retail supply chain managers – Forecasting is a challenge for retailers.
 When adding promotion impact, forecasting and running profitable promotions is even more complicated.
 Symphony RetailAI removes the data silos that exist in many organizations between supply chain, merchandising and marketing.
 It provides promotion impact calculation (dependent on the promotion calendar, typology of in-store and channels communication, benefit, correlation with other external events).
 It also provides promotion indirect impact (non-promoted articles cannibalized or uplifted) for demand forecasting.
 After all, you can’t have a successful promotion if you don’t have enough (or too much) inventory.

 For CPG manufacturers – Approximately 75% of the new products that they invest in get taken off the shelf within a year, 50% within even six months.
 They’re spending a lot of money for little to no return.
-AI-enabled solutions can help CPGs better understand customer desires and, in turn, help CPGs develop products that are what they really want.
+AI-enabled solutions and virtual digital assistants can help CPGs better understand customer desires and, in turn, help CPGs develop products that are what they really want.